SaAbdullah131/DreamCareer_/README.md

 ## Dream-Career Repository
-This is Job Portal ,Where anyone can find relavent jobs and apply through this platfrom
+This is Job Portal ,Where anyone can find relavent jobs and apply through this platform

 ## Live Website link